DamianBudelewski/blog/content/blog/bash-shortcuts/index.md

 ```

 ##### Using alias expansion
 After some time and more and more aliases you might get confused what you are actually executing.
 To refresh your memery each time you run commands you can add alias expansion fucntionality!
-You will be still typing only the shortcut but after pressing *space* you will get the whole alias *expanded* to the full command.
+You will be still typing only the shortcut but after pressing `ctrl + space` you will get the whole alias **expanded** to the full command.

 ###### Examples:
-- `gss` after pressing space will expand to `git status -s`
+- `gss` expands to `git status -s`
-- `gcmsg` after pressing space will expand to `git commit -m`
+- `gcmsg` expands to `git commit -m`

 To set it up paste this code at the end of your *.zshrc* file.